 Like many pro audio companies in the late 1980s, Akai were keen to jump on the digital reverb bandwagon.
-Akai could have gone down the path of trying to compete in the lower end of the multi-effects market with the likes of Alesis, but instead aimed to produce a high-quality dedicated reverb, with the AR900 being the end result.
+Akai could have gone down the path of trying to compete in the lower end of the multi-effects market with the likes of Alesis, but instead aimed to produce a high-quality dedicated reverb, with the Akai AR900 being the end result.

 The Akai AR900 provides eight basic reverb algorithms: